nestordemeure/impersonator/readme.md

 * Set things up to make it easy to install with pip or similar (if possible include dependencies)
 * Suggest for inclusion in [LangChainHub](https://github.com/hwchase17/langchain-hub)
 * Add a non-shell UI

+Do not hesitate to submit pull requests to this repository if you find improvements or good alternative prompts!